davidmalcolm/texi2rst/output/arrays-and-pointers.rst

   pointer representation is larger than the integer type, sign-extendsFuture versions of GCC may zero-extend, or use a target-defined ``ptr_extend`` pattern.
-Do not rely on sign extension. if the pointer representation is smaller than the integer type, otherwise the bits are unchanged.
+Do not rely on sign extension.

+  if the pointer representation is smaller than the integer type, otherwise the bits are unchanged.

   .. ???
 We've always claimed that pointers were unsigned entities.

+  ..
 Shouldn't we therefore be doing zero-extension?
 If so, the bug

   .. is in convert_to_integer, where we call type_for_size and request

-     a signed integral type.
+  .. a signed integral type.
 On the other hand, it might be most useful

+  .. for the target if we extend according to POINTERS_EXTEND_UNSIGNED.

   A cast from integer to pointer discards most-significant bits if the pointer representation is smaller than the integer type, extends according